Time Management Tips

 Top Time Management Tips

-Whether you’re planning for the month, week or day ahead, set your goals for the specific time period.
+Whether you’re planning for the month, week or day ahead, set your goals for a specific time.
 When you’re identifying goals, use the SMART method.
 Set goals that are:

-Specific: Be really exact about what your goal is.
+Specific: Be precise about what your goal is.
 If the goal is a vague idea of what you hope to achieve, split it down into elements and set tasks.

-Relevant: Take each goal you set yourself and ask the question, is this relevant to what I want to achieve?
-Be ruthless, if you’re at all unsure if the goal is relevant, eliminate it or put it off for another time.
+Relevant: Take each goal you set yourself and ask the question; is this relevant to what I want to achieve?
+Be ruthless, if you’re at all unsure whether a specific goal is relevant, eliminate it or put it off for another time.

 Timely: Be aware of your capacity.
 Taking on too much is a sure way to leave you stressed and demotivated if you’re unable to complete a goal.
 Effective time management requires you to set your own achievable deadlines.
-Be realistic about what you can achieve in any given time period.
+Be realistic about what you can achieve at any given time.

 - Important and urgent: do these tasks first

 - Important but not urgent: schedule a time to complete these tasks